Jump to:

 Definition

-Plantar fasciitis is a painful condition of the foot caused by inflammation or degeneration of the plantar fascia, the thick ligamentous connective tissue that runs from the heel to the ball of the foot.
+Plantar fasciitis is a painful condition of the foot caused by irritation and degeneration of the plantar fascia, the thick ligamentous connective tissue that runs from the heel to the ball of the foot.

 Etiology